netd-tud/netd-scaninfo/index.md

 ### Your Blacklists

-Our cans have fairly simple signatures:
+Our scans have fairly simple signatures:

-  1. We use the default zmap IP.ID: `54321`.
+  1. We use the default zmap IP.ID: `54321`
-  2. We initiate scans with the maximum IP.TTL: `255`.
+  2. We initiate scans with the maximum IP.TTL: `255`
-  3. Scans originate only from a single IP source address `141.22.28.227`.
+  3. Scans originate only from a single IP source address `141.22.28.227`

 We recommend adding firewall rules for signature `1.` and `2.` in your network.
-This way you will drop traffic from any other unwanted Zmap scan.
+This way you will drop traffic from any unwanted zmap scan.

 ### Our Blacklists